Don't turn off your PC. This will take a while.

 Before anyone reboots the machine, exit fullscreen and enjoy the collective sigh of relief.

-Windows updates are universal shared trauma.
-People have lost hours to them, so they instinctively accept defeat when they see the screen.
-The friendly yet firm copy (“Sit back”) convinces even power users to wait.
+Windows updates are universally recognized.
+People have lost hours to them, so they experience authentic visual response when they see the screen.
+The friendly yet firm copy (“Sit back”) creates authentic system authenticity that users recognize.

 Believe it or not, some listeners use white noise to fall asleep.
 Reduce the brightness, switch to grayscale, and set the audio to a gentle hiss.
 Instant retro sound machine for late-night coders.